aapae/aapae.github.io/pages/membership.md

 - $200 institutions
 - $30 concession: students and low income

-To join, download and complete a membership form in [pdf](/documents/2023-2024-AAPAE-Membership-Renewal.pdf) or [word](/documents/2023-2024-AAPAE-Membership-Renewal.docx) email it back to [info@aapae.org.au](mailto:info@aapae.org.au).
-Payment can be made via EFT, Visa card, Mastercard or cheque.
-For cheque payments, please send to:
+To join, download and complete a membership form in [pdf](/documents/2023-AAPAE-Membership-Renewal-updated.pdf) or [word](/documents/2023-AAPAE-Membership-Renewal-updated.docx) email it back to [info@aapae.org.au](mailto:info@aapae.org.au).
+Payment can be made via EFT, Visa card or Mastercard.

-> AAPAE
-> C/- Ian Gibson
-> GPO Box 1692
-> Melbourne  VIC  3001
-> Australia

 <!-- If you would prefer just to join our email list (Listserv) to periodically receive updates about happenings in the ethics sphere, please just complete the form below ...
  -->